 It is a non-caloric sweetener approved by the Food and Drug Administration (FDA) as a flavor in chewing gums.
 You and can have it in moderate amounts while you are pregnant.
 It will not have any effect on your blood sugar, and does not contain any calorie that can harm you or your unborn baby.

 Even though it is not as popular as it was earlier, it is still a common ingredient in some food products, including chewing gums.
-You should strictly avoid its intake during these critical nine months as it can cross your placenta, reach your fetus and cause health complications.
+You should strictly avoid its intake during these critical nine months as it can cross your placenta, reach your fetus and cause health complications and issues in fetal development.

 It is a banned ingredient in the US.
 However, many chewing gum brands from other countries may still be using it to add the sweet flavor.
 Its safety for consumption during pregnancy is uncertain as yet hence it is best to avoid its intake to safeguard your unborn baby.